joinmarket-webui/jam/docker/regtest/readme.md

-# Docker setup for running joinmarket in regtest mode
+# Docker setup for running JoinMarket in regtest mode

 This setup will help you set up a regtest environment quickly.
-It starts two JoinMarket container, hence not only API calls but also actual CoinJoin transactions can be tested.
+It starts two JoinMarket containers, hence not only API calls but also actual CoinJoin transactions can be tested.

 ## Commands